MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/client-side-log-collection/javascript.md

 ---
 layout: tutorial
-title: Logging in JavaScript (Cordova) Applications
+title: Logging in JavaScript (Cordova, Web) Applications
 relevantTo: [cordova]
 weight: 1
 ---
 ## Overview
-This tutorial provides the required code snippets in order to add logging capabilities in Cordova applications.
+This tutorial provides the required code snippets in order to add logging capabilities in JavaScript (Cordova, Web) applications.

 **Prerequisite:** Make sure to read the [overview of client-side log collection](../).